 Demographic trends indicate that our markets are growing, as an aging U.S. population is increasingly using health care services.
-Between 2020 and 2030, the 45 and older population is expected to grow by approximately 11%.
-Between 2020 and 2040, this age group is expected to grow by approximately 22%.
-This compares with expected total U.S. population growth rates of approximately 7% between 2020 and 2030 and approximately 12% between 2020 and 2040.
+According to the U.S. Census Bureau's International Database, between 2021 and 2031, the 45 and older population is expected to grow by approximately 11%.
+Between 2021 and 2041, this age group is expected to grow by approximately 22%.
+This compares with expected total U.S. population growth rates of approximately 7% between 2021 and 2031 and approximately 12% between 2021 and 2041.